OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Description** is a description of the class.
 * **Super Classes** sets the class's parent class.
 * **Over Size** is ...
-* **Strict Mode**, checking this box will prevent adding extra properties not defined for the class to its documents.
+* **Strict Mode**, checking this box will prevent documents of this class having extra properties not defined for the class.
 * **Abstract**, ckecking this box makes the class abstract.
 This prevents the creation on documents of this class.
 Abstract classes are used only as parents to other classes.
 * **Java Class** is name of original java class from which this class was generated.
 For manually created classes value is null.
 * **Cluster Selection** defines strategy for cluster selection.